anduscheung/datalouder_live_code_test/index.md

 **Time allowed: 90 minutes**

+Get any help if necessary because we only care about the output.

+If you copied the code from somewhere, make sure your code is clean and leave NOTHING unnecessary.

-You are allowed to use any library, Google for a solution, or even ask an question on stack overflow.
-We'll observe how you finish a small project in limited time.
-You are reminded that if you cannot finish everything, choose wisely and finish those you think are the most important.
+If you cannot finish everything, choose wisely and finish those you think are the most important.

 Should you have anything unclear, our senior engineer(s) will be on live with you during the test and is ready to help you.